crokobit/hugo_blog/content/PL_note.md

 syntax:
   val v(p) = e

-In fact, variable is a pattern.
+In fact, variables here is pattern.

-can use this for extract all pieces out of an each of type.
+we can use this for extract all pieces out of an each of type.

 pool style to do this in constructor style. (case ...)